What is Happening?

 City Council of Neptune Beach passed a resolution on June 17 to formally notify the City of Jacksonville that closing the Beaches Library would violate a previous Interlocal agreement mandating the provision of library services.
 Read it here (.pdf).

-Breaking News - Petition Gathering Goes International!
+News - Petition Gathering Goes International!
 What?

 Even on vacation, Jacksonville residents are showing their support for libraries!